 Most stem cells are in the bone marrow, a spongy tissue inside bone.
 Other stem cells -- called peripheral blood stem cells -- circulate in the blood.
 Both types can be used in stem cell transplants for cancer treatment.

 Who Is a Candidate For a Stem Cell Transplant or Bone Marrow Transplant for Cancer Treatment?

 While stem cell transplants may be lifesaving, they’re not the right treatment for everyone.
 The process can be difficult and tedious.
-Since younger people often do better with these treatments, some doctors limit stem cell transplants to those under age 50 or 70.

 Given that the risks can be serious, deciding whether to get a stem cell transplant for cancer treatment is not easy.
 Your doctor will need to consider your general physical condition, diagnosis, stage of disease, and treatments you have already had.
 You’ll need a number of tests to make sure that you’re healthy enough to undergo the procedure.
 You also need to make sure you understand the potential benefits and risks of stem cell transplants.